jmuehlig/perf-cpp/docs/counters.md

 );
 ```

-For the most time, the event codes are specific to the underlying hardware.
+Typically, event codes are specific to the underlying hardware.
-See below, how you can retrieve the event codes for your system: [Retrieving Raw Event Codes](#retrieving-raw-event-codes).
+Refer to the [Retrieving Raw Event Codes](#retrieving-raw-event-codes) section below to learn how to obtain the event codes for your system.

 ### Through Configuration Files
 Alternatively, hardware-specific events can be added via a CSV-like configuration file, specifying each event's name and configuration details.